 The woodwind area prepares instrumentalists to have successful careers in music through emphasis on music fundamentals that enhance and apply to performance.
 At UNCG, students increase and fine-tune technical skills through guided practice and self-awareness, are encouraged toward their individual creative voice while developing deeper understanding of musical culture, and are shown how to develop practical personal and entrepreneurial skills necessary for a music career in the 21st century.

 The UNCG woodwind faculty consists of nationally and internationally recognized artists and teachers.
-BM, MM and DMA degrees are offered in flute, oboe, clarinet, bassoon, saxophone, and in multiple woodwinds (those who perform on all of the woodwind instruments).
+BM, MM, PBC, and DMA degrees are offered in flute, oboe, clarinet, bassoon, saxophone, and in multiple woodwinds (those who perform on all of the woodwind instruments).
 Studio instruction from a dedicated teaching faculty thoroughly prepares graduates for careers as orchestral and band instrumentalists, soloists, chamber musicians, teachers and professors; UNCG alumni are members of symphony orchestras, top military bands, and also serve as teachers in elementary, secondary and university positions throughout the United States and abroad.

 UNCG offers the following degree programs for students interested in studying a Woodwind instrument: